14 Pontoon Accessories You Need On Board for Every Excursion

 1. Durable Cooler

 Keeping your drinks cold while under the hot sun for an entire day is difficult enough.
-Keeping your food and drinks cold for an entire weekend or several days is even harder.
+Keeping your food and drinks cold for an entire weekend or several days is even more challenging.

 The Yeti cooler is one of its best-selling and highest-rated coolers, and it will keep things cold for a ridiculously long time.